richmartin1/RM_projects/README.md

 This ELK server is configured to monitor the following machines:
 - List the IP addresses of the machines you are monitoring

-Web1 13.64.128.17
+Web1 - 13.64.128.17
-Web2 13.64.128.17
+Web2 - 13.64.128.17

 We have installed the following Beats on these machines:
-- Specify which Beats you successfully installed
+- Specify which Beats you successfully installed:
 Web1 - Filebeat
 Web2 - Filebeat

 These Beats allow us to collect the following information from each machine:
 - In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.

 Filebeat monitors log files or specific locations, then collects those events and then sends them to Elasticsearch or Logstash.
 The data is easily visualized in Kibana